tdooner/clientcomm/deploy/README.md

 # Clientcomm deploy configuration

-The configuration in this folder will help us deploy clientcomm in a more
+The configuration in this folder will help us deploy clientcomm in a repeatable, testable, and code-reviewable manner.
+Using tools like Terraform and Chef, we will (hopefully!) be able to spin up new clientcomm deploys easily. :rocket:

 ## credentials checklist
 All credentials should be exported as environment variables.
+One good way to do this is to create a `.env` file that has a number of lines like `VAR=value`.
+Then, run every command prefixed with `env $(cat .env)`.

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`